indieisaconcept/grunt-context/README.md

 context:*name*:*task*:*arguments*

-+ name: The name context to use
++ name: The name of the context to use
-+ task: A single task or tasklist to run
++ task: A single task or task list to run
 + arguments: The arguments to apply to a single task, these are ignored when a task list is used.

 ### Overrides

-Tasks you which to provide a context for should be defined inside the context object and under the options key inside your main config.
+Tasks you wish to provide a context for should be defined inside the context object and under the options key inside your main config.
 Properties for a specific task will then be combined with any defined outside of the context object.

 Example grunt file with contexts defined: